aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EXCEL to PPTX via Python or Online App" h2="EXCEL to PPTX conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to PPTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and PPTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers automate the process of converting EXCEL files to PPTX.
+It is a two-step process that involves using the Aspose.Cells for Python via .NET API to convert the EXCEL file to PDF, and then using the Aspose.Slides for Python via .NET API to save the created PDF into the desired Microsoft PowerPoint format.
+The Aspose.Cells for Python via .NET API is a powerful tool that allows developers to easily manipulate and convert EXCEL files into other formats.
+It supports a wide range of features, including the ability to read and write data from and to EXCEL files, as well as the ability to convert EXCEL files to PDF.
+It also supports a variety of other features, such as the ability to create charts, apply formulas, and manipulate images.
+The Aspose.Slides for Python via .NET API is a powerful tool that allows developers to easily manipulate and convert PDF files into other formats.
+It supports a wide range of features, including the ability to read and write data from and to PDF files, as well as the ability to convert PDF files to Microsoft PowerPoint formats.
+It also supports a variety of other features, such as the ability to create slides, apply transitions, and manipulate images.
+By combining the two APIs, developers can easily and quickly convert EXCEL files to PPTX files.
+The process is simple and straightforward, and the results are of high quality.
+Aspose.Total for Python via .NET API is a great tool for developers who need to quickly and easily convert EXCEL files to PPTX files.

 {{% /blocks/products/pf/feature-page-summary %}}